martinrotter/rssguard/docs/source/contrib/compile.md

 mkdir rssguard-build
 cd rssguard-build

-# Configure the project to build using Qt 6, and disable built-in web browser support
+# Configure the project to build using Qt 6.
 cmake .. --warn-uninitialized -G Ninja -DFORCE_BUNDLE_ICONS="ON" -DCMAKE_VERBOSE_MAKEFILE="ON" -DREVISION_FROM_GIT="ON" -DBUILD_WITH_QT6="ON" -DENABLE_COMPRESSED_SITEMAP="ON" -DENABLE_MEDIAPLAYER_LIBMPV="ON" -DENABLE_MEDIAPLAYER_QTMULTIMEDIA="OFF"

 # Compile it